OctopusDeploy/docs/docs/administration/upgrading/guide/upgrading-from-octopus-4.x-2018.x-to-modern.md

 ## Alternative Approach - Create cloned instance

 An alternative approach to an in-place upgrade is to create a cloned instance and upgrade that.
-Once the cloned instance is created you can either:

-- Use the cloned instance as a test instance going forward
-- Migrate over to the cloned instance
+From there you can migrate over to the cloned instance, or do an in-place upgrade of your existing instance and use the cloned instance for testing future upgrades.

 ### Overview

 Creating a clone of an existing instance involves:

+1. Backup master key and license.
 1. Enable maintenance mode on the main instance.
 1. Backup the database of the main instance.
 1. Disable maintenance mode on the main instance.